 Who is liable?

-The party liable for the claim is the one who makes it.
-Directive 2024/825 and enforcement case law establish that:
+The party liable for the claim is the advertiser: the one who makes it bears the burden of proof.
+Directive 2024/825 and enforcement practice establish that:

 • The certification body is not responsible for how the operator uses or adapts the certification in their communications.